palautatan/ph142/midterm-2/midterm-2-slides.md

 Law of Large Numbers
 ========================================================
-As $n$ gets huge, our sampling distribution's mean will get closer and closer to the true population paramter value.
+As $n$ gets huge, our sampling distribution's mean will get closer and closer to the true population parameter value.

 Law of Large Numbers
 ========================================================